 Breach of a CBO is a criminal offence.
 If you have a secure or assured tenancy, you can be evicted if someone living in or visiting your property breaches the terms of their CBO.
-See section 12 for more information on evictions.
+See section 13 for more on evictions.

-Dispersal powers and closure notices
+Dispersal powers

-The police can direct people to leave an area for up to 48 hours if they are behaving in a way which has caused, or is likely to cause, harassment, alarm or distress.
-They can close premises if they believe this is necessary to prevent nuisance or disorder from continuing, recurring or occurring.
-They do this by issuing a closure notice, which can last for up to 48 hours.
+The police can direct people to leave an area for up to 48 hours if they are behaving in a way which has caused, or is likely to cause, harassment, alarm, or distress.